breellz/eTicketing/README.md

 ## Rate Limiting

 - **express-rate-limit**: An out of the box tool for rate limiting.
-I went ahead to make it as simple as possible by just limiting requeat per ip address to 30 requests per minute.
+I went ahead to make it as simple as possible by just limiting request per ip address to 30 requests per minute.
 I can also have this customized for any use case

 ## Error Handling

 - I added a centralized error handling to make my responses both success and failures consistent across all endpoints.
-This will make things easier for the client and also integrating with the api.
+This will make things easier for the client and also when integrating with the api.

 ## Database schema